MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 Needs              = StorFwUpdate.NT.Services
 ```

 For more information, see [Using a Component INF file](/windows-hardware/drivers/install/using-a-component-inf-file).
 A sample NVMe drive firmware update INF file is provided below.
-Since the **SWC\StorageIHVabcd-firmwareupdate** software identity may not be unique across hardware manufacturers, the INF must utilize [CHID](/windows-hardware/drivers/install/specifying-hardware-ids-for-a-computer) targeting for WU distribution.
+Since the **SWC\StorageIHVabcd-firmwareupdate** software identity may not be unique across hardware manufacturers, the INF must utilize [CHID](/windows-hardware/drivers/install/specifying-hardware-ids-for-a-computer) targeting for Windows Update distribution.

 The StorFwUpdate component does not perform any validation (signature verification or decryption) of the firmware binary payload.
 If this level of feature is required then hardware partners can write their own storage firmware update driver.

 ## Storage drive firmware update example

-Since both INFs require CHIDs for WU distribution, hardware partners can validate the solution locally using PNPUTIL.EXE as shown below.
+Since both INFs require CHIDs for Windows Update distribution, hardware partners can validate the solution locally using PNPUTIL.EXE as shown below.

 ### Requirements

-- Windows 10, version 20H1 (build 18985 or higher)
+- Windows 10, Version 2004 (OS build 19041.488 or higher)

 - Device with NVMe storage drive using inbox stornvme.sys driver